microbus-io/fabric/README.md

 <img src="./microbus-logo.svg" height="100" alt="Microbus.io logo">
 </p>

-#### What?
 `Microbus` is a holistic framework for the development, testing, deployment and operation of microservices at scale.
 It combines tooling, guides, patterns and best practices into an elevated engineering experience.
-* Build entire solutions comprising a multitude of microservices, all on your local development machine
+Build entire cloud-enabled, enterprise-class and web-scalable solutions comprising a multitude of microservices, all on your local development machine.
-* Deploy as a standalone modular monolith or as individual containers on Kubernetes
+Deploy to suit your needs, as a standalone modular monolith or as individual containers on Kubernetes.

-#### Why?
-A microservice architecture is essential for addressing the technical and organizational scalability challenges of a growing business.
-* Deploy and scale microservices independently of one another
-* Isolate the blast radius of a failing microservices
-* Release incrementally and frequently, with no need of coordination between teams
-* Adapt to change and avoid a costly rewrite

-#### Who?
-For engineering teams building cloud-enabled, enterprise-class or web-scalable solutions.

 ## 🍴 Table of Content